ValyrianTech/HexGlobe/README.md

 2. Click on any tile to select it.
 Selected tiles will be highlighted with an orange border and yellow fill.
 3. Click on a selected tile to unselect it.
 4. You can select multiple tiles to compare them.
-5. When exactly one tile is selected, a "Navigate to Selected Tile" button will appear in the debug panel.
-6. Click this button to make the selected tile the new active tile, which will center the grid on that tile.
+5. The tile that has the focus will display a link on top of the debug panel that allows you to navigate to it.
-7. Use the zoom slider to adjust how many tiles are visible on screen.
+6. Use the zoom slider to adjust how many tiles are visible on screen.
-8. Use the resolution slider to change the size of the hexagons on Earth's surface.
+7. Use the resolution slider to change the size of the hexagons on Earth's surface.

 ### Debug Panel